Planning a trip to Western Norway’s cutest city? Check below for all the best things to do in Bergen!

 While wandering, you can always stop into Løvetann Café & Bistro for a bite to eat and a nice coffee.
 They have iced coffee for anyone visiting in summer.

-11. Do a Day Trip from Bergen (or a multi-day Road Trip!)
+11. Do a day trip from Bergen (or a multi-day road trip!)

-Many people start their fjord cruises or road trips from Bergen because of its location.
-We were one of them.
-Once Silvia joined us, we rented a car (which meant going back to the airport) and then headed to Fjærland, Flåm, and Gudvangen over a few days.
 Western Norway is so stunning; I really, really recommend getting out of the city to see its smaller towns and landscapes.
 Renting a car is super easy and relatively inexpensive all things considered.
 Plus Norway is very empty and speed fines are absurdly steep, so in general, people drive slowly and safely.

 12. Spend a few hours at a Norwegian sauna